History of artificial neural networks: Biological and computational models

-A Logical Calculus of the Ideas Immanent in Nervous Activity (Warren McCulloch and Walter Pitts, 1943) studied several abstract models for neural networks using symbolic logic of Rudolf Carnap and Principia Mathematica.
-The paper argued that several abstract models of neural networks (some learning, some not learning) have the same computational power as Turing machines.
-This model paved the way for research to split into two approaches.
-One approach focused on biological processes while the other focused on the application of neural networks to artificial intelligence.
-This work led to work on nerve networks and their link to finite automata.
+Warren McCulloch and Walter Pitts's 1943 paper "A Logical Calculus of the Ideas Immanent in Nervous Activity" studied several abstract models for neural networks, using the symbolic logic of Rudolf Carnap and Principia Mathematica.
+The paper argued that several abstract models of neural networks (some learning, some not) have the same computational power as Turing machines.
+This model paved the way for research to split into two approaches: one focused on biological processes, while the other focused on the application of neural networks to artificial intelligence.
+This also led to work on nerve networks and their link to finite automata.
+Some consider McCulloch and Pitts to be the founders of connectionism, a theory of mind in opposition to classical computationalism.